Danny-sc/determ_workshop/docs/index.md

 ## A brief recap on emulators
 Before building emulators, let us quickly remind ourselves what an emulator is and how it is structured.
-Note that a more detailed discussion about the structure of an emulator can be found in Tutorial 2 (Section 3, and Appendix A and B).
+Note that a more detailed discussion about the structure of an emulator can be found in Tutorial 2 (Section 3, and Appendix A and B), in @bower2010galaxy and in @vernon2018bayesian.

 An [emulator](https://en.wikipedia.org/wiki/Emulator) is a way of representing our
 <span class="abbr" title=""><abbr title="In Bayesian statistics, probability expresses a degree of belief in an event.
 Such belief can be based either on prior knowledge or on personal beliefs about the event.
 ">beliefs</abbr></span>
 about the behaviour of a function whose output is unknown.
-In this workshop what is unknown is the behaviour of our SEIRS model and we will emulate each of the model outputs separately.
-Given a training dataset, i.e. a set of model runs, we can train an emulator and use it to get expectation and variance for a model output at any parameter set, without the need to run the model at the chosen set.
+In this workshop what is unknown  is the behaviour of our SEIRS model at unevaluated input locations.
+Given a training dataset, i.e. a set of model runs, we can train an emulator and use it to get the expectation and variance for a model output at any parameter set, without the need to run the model at the chosen set.
 We think of the expectation as the prediction provided by the emulator at the chosen parameter set, and we think of the variance as the uncertainty associated to that prediction.

 The general structure of a univariate emulator is as follows:
 $$f(x) = g(x)^T \xi + u(x),$$
-where $g(x)^T \xi$ is a regression term and $u(x)$ is a Gaussian process with mean zero.
+where $g(x)^T \xi$ is a regression term and $u(x)$ is a [weakly stationary process](https://en.wikipedia.org/wiki/Stationary_process#Weak_or_wide-sense_stationarity) with mean zero.
 The role of the regression term is to mimic the global behaviour of the model output, while $u(x)$ represents localised deviations of the output from this global behaviour near to $x$.

 The regression term is specified by: